rdnfn/icai/README.md

 # Inverse Constitutional AI

 This repository contains the official implementation of the *Inverse Constitutional AI* (ICAI) algorithm [[paper]](https://arxiv.org/abs/2406.06560).
 ICAI compresses pairwise preference datasets into a readable list of principles (constitution) that the annotations appear to follow (e.g. "select the friendlier response").
 ICAI principles provide an interpretable overview of a feedback dataset, enabling users to discover *problematic annotation biases*  or *better understand differences between datasets, user groups or models*.

+> [!WARNING]
+> Recent improvements to the quality of principle annotations in [v0.4.2](https://github.com/rdnfn/icai/releases/tag/v0.4.2) (and higher) require more API calls.
+This change **increases the default number of API calls by ~3x** over previous package versions for most experiments.
+Set `s3_num_seeds_to_reannotate_with=1` to retain the old behaviour and cost.
+Note that the new higher-quality (but more expensive) annotations are recommended if possible.

 <p align="center">
 <img src="./docs/img/01_basic_overview_v2.png" width="750px" align="center">